kaelhem/moiki-exporter/README.md

 _Inform export has some options_

 ![](https://raw.githubusercontent.com/kaelhem/moiki-exporter/website/public/screenshots/export-pdf.png)
-_Wigh the PDF export, transform your story in CYOA interactive book!_
+_With the PDF export, transform your story in CYOA interactive book!_

 ## Howto